-Montenegro exclusive: Italy A2A CEO Ravanelli says its time for a decision on the sale of Power utility EPCG shares27.
-May 2014. / SEE Energy News
+Montenegro exclusive: Italy A2A CEO Ravanelli says its time for a decision on the sale of Power utility EPCG shares, SEE Energy News

 I think that now is the right time to make a decision on a possible sale of shares in Montenegro Power Utility Company EPCG, said Director General of the Italian A2A Renato Ravanelli, addressing to the shareholders of that company, especially to the officials of Milan and Brescia.